-Contracts and Agreements Required to be Advertised by (N.J.S.A.40A:11-4)
+Contracts and Agreements Required to be Advertised by N.J.S.A.40A:11-4

 N.J.S.A.40A:11-4 - Every contract or agreement, for the performance of any work or furnishing or hiring of any materials or supplies, the cost or the contract price whereof is to be paid with or out of public funds not included within the terms of Section 3 of this act, shall be made or awarded only by the governing body of the contracting unit after public advertising for bids and bidding therefore, except as is provided otherwise in this act or specifically by any other Law.
-No work, materials or supplies shall be undertaken, acquired or furnished for a sum exceeding in the aggregate \$17,500, except by contract or agreement.
+No work, materials or supplies shall be undertaken, acquired or furnished for a sum exceeding in the aggregate \$44,000, except by contract or agreement.

-The District does not have a qualified purchasing agent on staff and therefore may award contracts up to \$17,500 without competitive bids.
+Fire District No. 2 of the Township of Bordentown has a qualified purchasing agent on staff and therefore may award contracts up to \$44,000 without competitive bids.